 How Accurate Is Testing for Gaucher Disease?

-A BGL test will almost certainly show whether or not a person has Gaucher disease since all patients with the disease have low enzyme activity.
+A beta-glucosidase leukocyte (BGL) test will almost certainly show whether or not a person has Gaucher disease since all patients with the disease have low enzyme activity.
 Carriers may occasionally have borderline low enzyme levels, requiring genetic testing to clarify whether the person actually has Gaucher disease.

 For carrier testing, a targeted mutation test will identify roughly 89 percent of carriers.
 Gene sequencing can identify over 99 percent of Gaucher disease carriers.